databoy5000/project-4-client/README.md

 ## Responsibilities
-This project was a great team effort of bringing things together as a pair, but let's take a look at the elements which I configured...
+This project was a great team effort of bringing things together as a pair.
+Now let's take a look at the elements which I worked on...

 ### <ins>Back-end (crises app)</ins>